-Around 26% of the fatty acid composition of tallow is palmitic acid.
+Around 26% of the fatty acid composition of beef tallow is palmitic acid.
 This saturated fatty acid is widely used in cosmetics, from detergents and cleansing agents to emollients.

 In a cleanser, it can be a little drying depending on what it's combined with and the cleanser's pH level - we recommend choosing a cleanser with lower pH levels.
 Palmitic acid is a very good emollient in moisturizers because it makes the skin soft.
 It retains moisture by forming an occlusive layer and improves skin health.

-Stearic acid is another saturated fatty acid found in high concentrations in tallow.
-It’s used in various cosmetics and personal care products as a fragrance ingredient, surfactant, and emulsifier.
+Stearic acid is another saturated fatty acid found in high concentrations in beef tallow.
+It's used in various cosmetics and personal care products as a fragrance ingredient, surfactant, and emulsifier.
 Stearic acid has a double function - as a surfactant and emulsifier.
 Surfactants are compounds that lower the surface tension between two substances, such as two liquids or a liquid and a solid.
 In other words, surfactants reduce the surface tension so water can penetrate the skin more easily.
 Stearic acid also acts as an emulsifier, meaning that it helps the product contain both oil and water without separating.

-Cosmetic companies use tallow as a moisturizing ingredient to make soaps, shaving creams, lip balms, lotions, and other skincare products.
+Cosmetic companies use beef tallow as a moisturizing ingredient to make soaps, shaving creams, lip balms, lotions, and other skincare products.

-Best of all, the powers of tallow are long-lasting, meaning you won’t need to use it more than once a day.
+Best of all, the powers of tallow are long-lasting, meaning you won't need to use it more than once a day.
 Your skin will be protected and moisturized even in the harshest, dry, and cold winter conditions.
-Nevertheless, if you live in a cold climate, check out our article on the best winter skincare tips.
+Nevertheless, if you live in a cold climate, check out our article on the best winter skincare tips

 Tallow is nourishing and high in vitamins like A, D, E, and K. Vitamin E is especially important for aging skin since it has potent antioxidative properties that protect the skin cells from damaging UV light and reduce existing damage.
 With this, tallow effectively handles free radicals and prevents fine lines and superficial wrinkles from developing.
 With regular use, you can feel your skin becoming softer and more radiant.